pblachut/AndroidDatabinding/readme.md

 }
 ```

 In the first part of the method it is checked if binding was already attached into control.
 If it wasn`t then text changed listener is added which updates the view model value.
-In the second part of the method two values, from the view and view model are compared.
-If they are different then it means that value in view model was changed and it must be updated on view.
+In the second part of the method two values, from the view and view model are being compared.
+If they are different then it means that value in view model was changed and the view must be updated.

 Such defined binding can be used in layout view file.
 Of course before using it, `public BindableType<String> description` should be defined in view model.